adafruit/Adafruit-PN532-RFID-NFC-Shield/README.md

 All text above must be included in any redistribution

-Designed by Limor Fried/Ladyada for Adafruit Industries.
+Designed by Limor Fried/Ladyada & Kevin Townsend for Adafruit Industries.
 Creative Commons Attribution/Share-Alike, all text above must be included in any redistribution